East London Mosque: 1985–2000: The new East London Mosque

 It was one of the first mosques in the United Kingdom to broadcast the adhan (call to prayer) from the minaret using loudspeakers.
-Some local non-Muslim residents protested it as noise pollution, leading to coverage by the Daily Mail, Daily Star; in response, local Church of England clerics gave their support for the adhan in a letter to the East London Advertiser.
+Some local non-Muslim residents protested it as noise pollution, leading to coverage by the Daily Mail and the Daily Star; in response, local Church of England clerics gave their support for the adhan in a letter to the East London Advertiser.
 It had a capacity of 2,000, with prayer areas for men and women, and classroom space for supplementary education.
 However, by the 1990s the capacity was already insufficient for the growing congregation and for the range of projects based there.
 The land next to the mosque had been left vacant after bomb damage during World War II, and was used as a car park.
-The mosque under the leadership of the chairman Haji Akbor Ali launched a campaign to buy the land, and the purchase was completed in 1999.
+Under the leadership of chairman Haji Akbor Ali, the mosque launched a campaign to buy the land; the purchase was completed in 1999.